OCCC Board Policies

 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.

 All forms of sexual harassment are contrary to basic standards of conduct between individuals.
 State and federal law and this policy prohibit sexual harassment and Oregon Coast Community College will not tolerate sexual harassment.
-Oregon Coast Community College is committed to providing an academic and work environment that respects the dignity of individuals and groups.
-Oregon Coast Community College shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.
+The College is committed to providing an academic and work environment that respects the dignity of individuals and groups.
+The College shall be free of sexual harassment and all forms of sexual intimidation and exploitation including acts of sexual violence.

-Oregon Coast Community College seeks to foster an environment in which all employees, students, applicants for employment, and applicants for admission feel free to report incidents of sexual harassment in violation of this policy and Title IX, without fear of retaliation or reprisal.
-Therefore, Oregon Coast Community College] also strictly prohibits retaliation against any individual for filing a complaint of sexual harassment in violation of this policy and Title IX or for participating, or refusing to participate, in a sexual harassment investigation.
-Oregon Coast Community College will investigate all allegations of Title IX retaliation swiftly and thoroughly.
+Oregon Coast Community College The College seeks to foster an environment in which all employees, students, applicants for employment, and applicants for admission feel free to report incidents of sexual harassment in violation of this policy and Title IX, without fear of retaliation or reprisal.
+Therefore, the College also strictly prohibits retaliation against any individual for filing a complaint of sexual harassment in violation of this policy and Title IX or for participating, or refusing to participate, in a sexual harassment investigation.
+The College will investigate all allegations of Title IX retaliation swiftly and thoroughly.
 If Oregon Coast Community College determines that someone has retaliated, it will take all reasonable steps within its power to stop such conduct.
 Individuals who engage in Title IX retaliatory conduct are subject to disciplinary action, up to and including termination or expulsion.

-Any employee, student, applicant for employment, or applicant for admission who believes that he/she/they has been harassed or retaliated against in violation of this policy should immediately report such incidents by following the College procedures.
-Oregon Coast Community College requires supervisors to report all incidents of harassment and retaliation that come to their attention.
+Any employee, student, applicant for employment, or applicant for admission who believes that he/she/they has been harassed or retaliated against in violation of this policy should immediately report such incidents by following the procedures described in AP 3434.
+The College requires supervisors to report all incidents of harassment and retaliation that come to their attention.

 To this end the President shall ensure that the institution undertakes education and training activities to counter sexual harassment and to prevent, minimize, or eliminate any hostile environment that impairs access to equal education opportunity or impacts the terms and conditions of employment.

-The President shall establish procedures that define sexual harassment on campus and establish procedures for employees, students, and other members of the campus community that provide for the investigation and resolution of complaints regarding sexual harassment in violation of this policy, and procedures to resolve complaints of sexual harassment in violation of this policy.
-State and federal law and this policy prohibit retaliatory acts against all participants by the President, its employees, students, and agents.
+The President shall establish procedures that define sexual harassment on campus.
+The President shall further establish procedures for employees, students, and other members of the campus community that provide for the investigation and resolution of complaints regarding sexual harassment in violation of this policy, and procedures to resolve complaints of sexual harassment in violation of this policy.
+State and federal law and this policy prohibit retaliatory acts against all participants by the College its employees, students, and agents.

 The Oregon Coast Community College will publish and publicize this policy and related written procedures (including the procedure for making complaints) to administrators, faculty, staff, students, applicants for employment, and applicants for admission, particularly when they are new to the institution.
-Oregon Coast Community College will make this policy and related written procedures (including the procedures for making complaints) available in all administrative offices and will post them on Oregon Coast Community College website.
+The College will make this policy and related written procedures (including the procedures for making complaints) available in all administrative offices and will post them on the College’s website.

 Employees who violate the policy and procedures may be subject to disciplinary action up to and including termination.
 Students who violate this policy and related procedures may be subject to disciplinary measures up to and including expulsion.
 Volunteers or unpaid interns who violate this policy and related procedures may be subject to disciplinary measure up to and including termination from the volunteer assignment, internship, or other unpaid work experience program.